Your first program shall greet the world with a friendly “Hello World!”. For that, we will use a KMessageBox and customize one of its buttons.

 All the code we need will be in one file,

-Now we’ve done all the necessary setup, we can move on to doing interesting things with our application.
-We’re going to create a popup box but we’re going to customise one of the buttons.
-To do this customisation, we need to use a
+We’re going to create a popup box but we’re going to customise one of the buttons by creating a

-constructor is the text that will appear on the item (in our case, a button).
-Then we have an option of setting an icon for the button but we don’t want one so we just give it
+constructor is the text that will appear on the item (in our case, a button object to be used soon).
+Then we have the option to set an icon for the button, but for now we don’t want one so we can just give it a

-QString().
-We then set the tooltip (what appears when you hover over an item) and finally the “What’s This?” (accessed through right-clicking or Shift-F1) text.
+QString(), which is just a null QString.
+We then set the tooltip (what appears when you hover over an item), and finally the “What’s This?” text (accessed through right-clicking or Shift-F1).

-Now we have our item, we can create our popup.
+Now that we have our item, we can create our popup.
 We call the KMessageBox::questionYesNo function which, by default, creates a message box with a “Yes” and a “No” button.
-The second argument is the text that will appear in the message box above the buttons.
-The third is the caption the window will have and finally, we set the KGuiItem for (what would normally be) the “Yes” button to the KGuiItem yesButton we created.
+The first argument is the parent widget of the KMessageBox , but since we are just using a ternary operator to ask whether our message box returns yes, we do not need to specify the parent, so we can use 0, nullptr or NULL instead.
+The second argument is the text that will appear inside the message box and above the buttons.
+The third is the caption shown in the window’s titlebar, and then we set the KGuiItem for (what would normally be) the “Yes” button to the KGuiItem yesButton we created.

 We’re all done as far as the code is concerned.
 Now to build it and try it out.